top of page

 First Area - "Start"

-Progress shots of the "starting" area where the player starts
+Progress shots of the "starting" area where the player spawns.

 Second Area - "Snow"